 This course reflects current industry trends and challenges for the more experienced monitor/clinical research associate – with a focus on developing tools and identifying challenges for effective monitoring.
 Industry standards and best practices will be discussed with an emphasis on the relationship between the Sponsor/CRO and the Investigator/site personnel.
 References and resources (including those available online) will be provided.
-Topics include site management, developing tools for effective monitoring, comonitoring assessments, challenges in our global environment, and successful time management.
+Topics include site management, developing tools for effective monitoring, co-monitoring assessments, monitoring plan development best practices, and successful time management.
 Discussion will include how sponsors/CROs interpret and implement various aspects of clinical trials and GCP principles.

-- Describe various sponsor interpretations of FDA regulations and practical application of ICH guidelines
+- Describe various sponsor interpretations of FDA regulations and practical application of the ICH GCP E6 Guideline

 - Discuss current trends in clinical research

 - Evaluate and develop more efficient study tracking and management tools

 - Identify more effective mentoring and CRA assessments

 - Manage your sites more effectively and ensure their optimum performance